Genez-io/deployapps-landing-page/content/posts/getting_started_with_django_build_your_first_web_hosted_app_in_10_minutes.md

 ## Known limitations​

-Genezio does not support SQLite databases, because SQLite is not suitable for serverless applications.
+DeployApps does not support SQLite databases, because SQLite is not suitable for serverless applications.
 You need to use a different database like PostgreSQL or MongoDB.
-You can create it at this {{< external-link link="https://app.genez.io/databases" >}}link{{< /external-link >}} in the Genezio dashboard.
+You can create it at this {{< external-link link="https://app.genez.io/databases" >}}link{{< /external-link >}} in the DeployApps dashboard.

 ## Conclusion